LGR2/LGRblog/content/post/Mongolia.md

 ### Problems and challenges

+It's worth pointing out the assumption that I've made in thinking about these constraints.
+Isn't the biggest constraint the fact that Mongolia's economy is almost entirely dependent on mining, leaving it vulnerable to commodity price fluctuations?
+Yes.
+But Mongolia has hung their hat on selling mineral products to China.
+I think they are probably right to.
+In the short term, Mongolia cannot diversify quickly enough to effectively wean themselves off of mining revenues, but they can try to make the most of it.
+Mining revenues can give the government enough fiscal space to invest in critical infrastructure, education, etc.

 Putting aside questions about whether Mongolia can complete the NRP, China’s Zero Covid Policy has the potential to continue to be a binding constraint.
 Even if Mongolia completes the NRP, Beijing will still ultimately decide “the number of trucks transporting coal that cross the border daily”.
 Rail transport mitigates this constraint to some extent: presumably more goods can be brought across the border for the same amount of paperwork and quarantine time by drivers.
 In particular, the recently completed Tavan-Gashuunsukhait rail line will help offset some of the delays caused by additional Chinese import requirements.
 This, by itself, is not sufficient to get around the Zero-Covid Policy.
 The latest outlook suggests that the Zero-Covid Policy will remain in place for the foreseeable future.
 Ultimately, Mongolia’s recovery lies in the hands of Beijing.

 Yet, China’s Zero-Covid Policy cannot go on forever.
 It is too costly.
 If (when?) it is loosened or axed in the following years, the NRP’s new road and rail infrastructure should come online in tandem with the Oyu Tolgoi mine functioning at full capacity.
 If this outcome is likely, this pillar of the NRP seems to be worth pursuing, allowing Mongolia to potentially triple their exports.